nicoleciriboto/INTERACTIVE-MALARIA-EXPLORER-DASHBOARD/README.md

 🌍 **Interactive Malaria Explorer Dashboard**

 ---------------------------

-An interactive web-based dashboard that visualizes malaria cases and deaths across Africa from 2000 to 2021.
+An interactive web-app dashboard that visualizes malaria cases and deaths across Africa from 2007 to 2017.
 The project provides insights into malaria trends using dynamic charts and a choropleth map, helping researchers, policymakers, and the public explore data in an intuitive way.

 ✨ **Features**